MHEAL at Brown University School of Public Health

 Bill Nardi is a third-year doctoral student interested in patient-oriented research for the development of comprehensive, integrative treatments for comorbid substance use and anxiety.
 Specifically, his work focuses on designing and testing mobile health applications as adjunctive therapies to primary substance use treatments utilizing mixed methods research.
 Bill holds an ScM from Brown University and is a person in recovery.

-RESEARCH ASSISTANT (he/they)
+RESEARCH ASSISTANT (they/them)

 Brown University School of Public Health